arangodb/docs/3.6/http/agency.md

 }
 ```

-This is the actual output of a healthy agency.
-The configuration of the agency is found in the `configuration` section as you might have guessed.
+This is the actual output of a healthy Agency.
+The configuration of the Agency is found in the `configuration` section as you might have guessed.
 It is populated by static information on the startup parameters like `agency size`, the once generated `unique id` etc. It holds information on the invariants of the RAFT algorithm and data compaction.

-The remaining data reflect the variant entities in RAFT, as `term` and `leaderId`, also some debug information on how long the last leadership vote was received from any particular agency member.
+The remaining data reflect the variant entities in RAFT, as `term` and `leaderId`, also some debug information on how long the last leadership vote was received from any particular Agency member.
 Low term numbers on a healthy network are an indication of good operation environment, while often increasing term numbers indicate, that the network environment and stability suggest to raise the RAFT parameters `min ping` and 'max ping' accordingly.